 1 This is not always the case, as it depends on such things as the amount of overlap you specify and the visit splitting distance calculated by APT, which is a function of the target's Galactic latitude.
 However, since APT performs the splitting of proposed observations into visits, it is a detail that only becomes an issue when a tile needs to be removed or split from a parent mosaic.

-Mosaicking is allowed for many smaller spectroscopic fields of view, such as the NIRSpec IFU and MIRI MRS (also an IFU), but the situation is handled quite differently by APT.
+For many smaller spectroscopic fields of view, such as the NIRSpec IFU and MIRI MRS (also an IFU), mosaicking is allowed but the situation is handled quite differently by APT.
 The footprints of most mosaics with these small FOVs will remain within a region of a single guide star's availability, and so the entire observation stays within a single visit.
-(Recall that the visit splitting distance changes with ecliptic latitude of the target, but even the smallest values would require a huge IFU mosaic to need more than a single visit.)
-IFU mosaics in APT take advantage of a reorganization of the activity ordering to greatly reduce mechanism motions.
+(Recall that the visit splitting distance changes with ecliptic latitude of the target, but even the smallest values of visit splitting distance (30"-40") would require a huge IFU mosaic to need more than a single visit.)
+IFU mosaics in APT take advantage of a reorganization of the activity ordering to greatly reduce mechanism motions and improve efficiency.
 These changes occur by default and require no special handling in APT, but you should be aware of the difference as it is more efficient than large imaging mosaics which may require multiple visits.

 Mosaics versus Dithers

 See also: JWST Dithering

 The mosaicking capability for JWST is intended to provide users with a convenient way to cover larger regions of the celestial sphere.
 It should not be applied to make very small steps in position, to mimic normal dithering.
 While this could, in principle, result in somewhat lower overheads, in practice, it is a false gain.